IreneFP/stopkillerrobots/README.md

 # Run the local server at localhost:8080 (will automatically open)
 npm run dev

-# Start the local server at localhost:8080 while disconnected from the internet (will automatically open)
-npm run devoffline

 # Build for production in the dist/ directory
 npm run build
 ```